Purescript FFI - Using Node Modules

 makeAff (\reject resolve -> write gmobj path resolve reject)

 Aff is very similar to a promise.
-With Aff, the thens and catches are built in.
+With Aff, the then

 a full example